 An ACH payment is a funds transfer that takes place via the ACH Network, a centralized system that facilitates direct account-to-account transactions.
 ACH transactions typically charge lower processing fees than credit card networks.
 An e-check is a type of ACH payment — but not the only type.

 Most U.S.-based online utility bill-paying services, whether they’re operated by banks or utility providers, use the ACH Network; many private-sector recurring billing systems do, too.
-If your company relies on recurring payments or conducts high-value B2B business, choose a payment gateway that allows you to accept ACH payments.
+If your company relies on recurring payments or conducts high-value B2B business, choose a payment gateway that allows you to accept ACH payments online.

 Local payment methods